insooth/insooth.github.io/accessing-private-members.md

 decltype(&A::m);  // error: 'int A::m' is private within this context
 ```

 That happens, even so [`decltype`](http://en.cppreference.com/w/cpp/language/expressions#Unevaluated_expressions) operates in the unevaluated contexts &mdash; it *queries the compile-time properties of its operand*.
-User can define a variable of type that matches `A` member, e.g.:
+User can define a variable of a type that matches the type of an `A`'s private member, e.g.:

 ```c++
 using type = void (A::*)();